Driving With Limited Visibility: Windshield Wiper Failure & Open HoodUpdated Nov. 22, 2020

 There are certain driving situations in which we expect poor visibility, such as during adverse weather or at night.
 It is far easier to prepare and compensate for low visibility when we know it is coming.
 If your view is ever limited by an unexpected event – such as an object blowing onto your windshield or a wiper failure – try not to slam your foot down on the brake or swerve in panic.
 Do your best to respond to the situation calmly and methodically.
 The information presented in this module will help you.

 You will realize just how important your windshield wipers are if they suddenly fail on you in rain, snow or fog.
 In this situation, your visibility may be slightly impaired or reduced to zero – this depends on the severity of the adverse weather you are dealing with.

-You should not drive in rain, snow, sleet or fog without use of your wipers.
-Attempting to continue your journey would be dangerous and may earn you a ticket, if a law enforcement officer stops you.
+You should not drive in rain, snow, sleet or fog without the use of your wipers.
+Attempting to continue your journey would be dangerous and may earn you a ticket if a law enforcement officer stops you.
 If your windshield wipers stop working while you are driving: